 I also think that this stronger emphasis on female founders from the Capital side will lead to more revenue in average for all startups, with at least one woman in the founding team.
-As well as revenue being created earlier in the startup journey since women typically are less prone to take huge bets on growth "at all costs" than typically men are.
+As well as leading to revenue being created earlier in the startup journey since women typically are less prone to huge bets on growth "at all costs" than men are.

 Spanish female startup founders about 20%

 It might take some time to inspire women to get into the Tech sector to start with, and secondly to get into the risky business of building up an idea from scratch, with a startup.

 Numbers (2019) from the annual South Summit study shows a female founder ratio of only 19% in Spain.
 For the previous year the same number was 22% but it seems to stand still around 20% in Spain.

 Hopefully the expected influx of investment funds earmarked for their ideas will change this seemingly static number of only 20% Spanish female founders in tech!

 For female startup founders FashionTech and Edutech come first

 The women-led startups in the South Summit study (2018) were especially focused on EdTech, everything tech that is improving and innovating the Education sector.

 In the Entrepreneurs Review by South Summit (2019) the EdTech is probably included in the Arts & Culture column on second place.
 On first place comes Fashiontech.
 Maybe a disruptor to the great empire of Inditex is in the making?